By Sister Bernadine Wessel, ASC

 Those years weren’t all work.
 One weekend each spring and fall, the teachers and I would pack up and spend the time visiting one of the scenic mountains of Korea.
 This flatland Kansan enjoyed the beauty, especially the broad vistas from the tip.
 Over the years we visited many of those mountains.
 As you can tell, I’ve gotten lost in memories just looking at that ceramic mug.

 Blessed Mother Daycare was in a housing project.
-There were fifty 4-family houses in the project, with all of the families receiving some kind of aid.
+There were fifty four-family houses in the project, with all of the families receiving some kind of aid.
 The early years of my time in Korea were a time to get to know my neighbors.
-This tall light haired foreigner was quite a novelty in that neighborhood.
+This tall light-haired foreigner was quite a novelty in that neighborhood.
 The children were openly curious, wanting to touch my hair.
 One year we had more than thirty children in the daycare just from that neighborhood.
 The curiosity of the older students living in the project was more guarded but still friendly.
 They wanted to ask questions and to practice English words.

-There were many widows in the area and they would gather to chat as they worked, peeling garlic cloves or chestnuts for sake in the markets.
+There were many widows in the area, and they would gather to chat as they worked, peeling garlic cloves or chestnuts for sake in the markets.
 They were glad when I joined them and would try to teach me new words and phrases.
 Consequently, I now speak Korean with an accent from the Masan area of Korea.
-Listening to their stories was one way to improve my understanding of Korea, and in the process I learned more about the lives of the people and the hardships they had to overcome.
+Listening to their stories was one way to improve my understanding of Korea, and in the process, I learned more about the lives of the people and the hardships they had to overcome.

-During my later years in Korea I ministered more with the migrant workers.
+During my later years in Korea, I ministered more with the migrant workers.
 These men and women came from the Philippines, Vietnam, Cambodia, Mongolia and Uzbek to work in the factories of Masan Free Export Zone and the industrial city of Changwon.
 These workers spent long hours with low pay doing the 3 D jobs; dirty, difficult and dangerous, so they could send money home to their families.
 They did not know the language and faced many problems in their situations.
 Most of them knew my phone number and would call from the doctor’s or dentist’s office for translation.
 They gathered on Sundays to meet with their friends, to play basketball or soccer and the Catholics and Vietnamese to attend the Eucharist.
 Though we were from many different countries and cultures, we all shared the same need for family and friends, for people to listen as we told our stories.

 I miss all of these groups.
 Their lives intermingled with mine on a daily basis.
 Most of all, however, I miss the Korean Sisters Adorers.
 I spent the most time and energy with them.
 They helped me in my early years in Korea to not only learn the language and the dialect of that area of the country, but also to learn the customs and traditions of that very traditional society.
 We worked together in forming community and in developing ministries.